mr-Arturio/Incredible_Playgroup_Finder/README.md

 - translate add to calendar button
 - fix date inconsistance issue, didn display date for today propperly...
 - show playgruop cards by date in descending order
+- apply colors for playgroupcard
+- fix bugs, position and margins
+-  reducing sensitivity to accidental touches senAddToCalendar element by wrapping it in <button>

 ### Future Development